The Enterprise Mobile Opportunity for Service Providers

 The mobile capabilities that we are most excited about have been around for a while but are only just now being used in new and exciting ways.
 Dual SIM and eSIM technologies have made it so that users can be provisioned and activated digitally, all on a device which is already in their pocket.
 These capabilities are going to allow mobility to make its way through the channel much more effectively.

-The impact of the 3G shutdown and transition to 5G can certainly not be overlooked.
+The impact of the 3G shutdown and transition to 5G can also certainly not be overlooked.
 As the majority of mobile solutions that are out there are app-based, the speed in which end-users can consume data is a top priority and 5G is a good step forward.
 However, a lot of businesses are quickly going to realise that even with 5G they are going to face high speed data issues as well as unreliable quality of service when compared to something native.

 How can resellers and MSPs go about building a mobile offering?